Kontur-Mobile/VisualFSM/README.md

 when `Transition` is selected, a new `State` had been reduced, and two error events — no `Transition`s or multiple `Transition`s available.

-### TransactionFactory of VisualFSM

-`TransactionFactory` returns a list of `Transition`s for the `Action` instance.
-It is not recommended to create inheritors of `TransactionFactory` yourself.
-Use code generation for this.

 ## Sample of usage

 A sample FSM of authorization and registration of a user: [sample](./sample).